jxmot/Toolbox/XAMPP.md

 * Change XAMPP's document root path to the project's path, works for only one project at a time.
 * Copy the project files into the document root after one or more edits.

 Neither of those methods are easy to work with.
 But junctions are a lot easier and since they look like folders you can have as many (*within the limits of Windows*) as you need.

+**NOTE**: When editing project files make sure you are editing them from within their actual project folder, and **not** via the junction you created.

 ## Example